|Gigi on the first day at home. Looking both relieved and worried|

 |Gigi today -- queen of all she surveys.|

-Update 2019: In August I carried a very skinny Gigi out to the back porch.
+Update 11/2019: In September I carried a very skinny 17-year old Gigi out to the back porch.
 It was a nice, warm day.
 She somehow walked down the stairs but she never returned.
-Bill and I both walked around the house several times each following day until we knew she was not returning.
-I still miss her.
-She was eighteen years old.
+BB had run away from the door one night the month before and never returned.
+Bill and I both walked around the house several times each following day until we knew, like BB, she was not returning.
+I still miss them.